ndd21/PHYS281/docs/index.md

   today.
 * Many modern data science and machine learning applications use Python as an interface, which is driving its growth.
-* Python is currently used by many academics in the department.
+* Python is currently used by many physicists in Lancaster University and elsewhere.

 In the [TIOBE](https://www.tiobe.com/tiobe-index/) index, Python popularity and usage are high and still growing: